thenativeweb/p2p/README.md

 });
 ```

 Optionally you may specify a `metadata` property to attach arbitrary data to a node.
 These metadata will be available to others when asking for information about the node.
-You may use it to store information on services a node offers.
+You may use it, e.g., to store information on services a node offers.

 ```javascript
 var chord = new Chord({